Former Yugoslav Republic of Macedonia country brief

 Negotiations commenced in March 2000 with the EU to conclude a Stabilisation and Association Agreement (SAA), the first major step towards membership of the EU.
 The SAA was signed in April the following year and Skopje is working closely with the EU to develop and strengthen the country's institutions and capacity to meet the requirements for accession.
 The former Yugoslav Republic of Macedonia became an official EU candidate country in late 2005, but has not commenced accession negotiations due to the ongoing dispute with Greece on the name issue.

 The former Yugoslav Republic of Macedonia has also sought membership of NATO, signing the Partnership for Peace (PfP) Framework Document in November 1995.
 Through the PfP, partner countries develop individual programmes of practical cooperation with NATO.
-The basic aims of PfP are to promote transparency in national defence planning and military budgeting; promote the democratic control of national armed forces; and develop the capacity for joint action between forces from Partner countries and those of NATO member countries, for example, in peacekeeping or disaster-response operations.
 The former Yugoslav Republic of Macedonia has contributed military support to allied efforts in Afghanistan and post-conflict Iraq.

 Relations with Greece

 The former Yugoslav Republic of Macedonia and Greece continue to disagree over the 'name issue'.
-The former Yugoslav Republic of Macedonia refers to itself by it constitutional name of 'Republic of Macedonia' but Greece considers this implies territorial aspirations to northern parts of Greece.
+The former Yugoslav Republic of Macedonia refers to itself by it constitutional name of 'Republic of Macedonia' but Greece considers that this implies territorial aspirations to northern parts of Greece.
 The former Yugoslav Republic of Macedonia was admitted to the UN in 1993 under the provisional name of the former Yugoslav Republic of Macedonia.
 This was reluctantly agreed to by both sides pending their final resolution of the name issue.
-Negotiations have been ongoing under the auspices of the UN Secretary-General following the conclusion of the UN-brokered interim accord of 1995.
-The dispute is yet to be resolved, however, and has resulted in Greece blocking the former Yugoslav Republic of Macedonia's accession to the EU and NATO.
+Although UN-mediated negotiations have been ongoing since conclusion of the 1995 interim accord, the dispute is yet to be resolved and has resulted in Greece blocking the former Yugoslav Republic of Macedonia's accession to the EU and NATO.
 On 5 December 2011 the International Court of Justice ruled that Greece violated the 1995 Interim Accord between the two countries by vetoing the former Yugoslav Republic of Macedonia's NATO membership.
-The first UN–mediated talks in a year were held in New York on 16 and 17 January 2012 and focused on moving the process forward in a constructive manner.
+The last UN–mediated talks were held in New York in April 2013, where UN Special Envoy Matthew Nimetz put forward a new proposal to resolve the name issue.
+Follow-up talks are expected to continue.

-The collapse of Yugoslavia ended transfer payments from the central government and eliminated advantages from inclusion in a de facto free trade area.
+The collapse of Yugoslavia severely disrupted the economies of its constituent states, ended transfer payments from the central government, and eliminated advantages from inclusion in a de facto free trade area.
 While it was able to maintain macroeconomic stability with relatively low inflation, the former Yugoslav Republic of Macedonia lagged in attracting foreign investment and creating jobs, despite making extensive fiscal and business sector reforms.

-In the wake of the global economic downturn, the former Yugoslav Republic of Macedonia experienced a further decrease in foreign direct investment, lowered credit, and a slow down of export growth, but the financial system remained sound.
-As a result, the country’s credit rating improved slightly in 2010 to BB+ and was kept at that level in 2011.
-Macroeconomic stability was maintained by a prudent monetary policy, which kept the domestic currency at the pegged level against the euro, at the expense of raising interest rates.
-GDP fell to -0.9 per cent in 2009 and inflation dropped from 8.3 to -0.8 per cent.
+In the wake of the global economic downturn, the former Yugoslav Republic of Macedonia experienced a further decrease in foreign direct investment, lowered credit, and a slowdown of export growth, but the financial system remained sound.
+As a result, the country’s credit rating improved slightly in 2010 to BB+ and has been kept at that level since (BB by S&P).